rikosintie/Discovery/docs/usage.md

 The config files will be named:

-- config-file-hp_procurve.txt
+- discovery-hp_procurve.txt
-- config-file-cisco_ios.txt
+- discovery-cisco_ios.txt
-- config-file-cisco_xe.txt
+- discovery-cisco_xe.txt
-- config-file-cisco_nxos.txt
+- discovery-cisco_nxos.txt
-- config-file-cisco_s300.txt
+- discovery-cisco_s300.txt
-- config-file-aruba_osswitch.txt
+- discovery-aruba_osswitch.txt
-- config-file-aruba_aoscx.txt
+- discovery-aruba_aoscx.txt
-- config-file-arista_eos.txt
+- discovery-arista_eos.txt
-- config-file-dell_os6.txt
+- discovery-dell_os6.txt
-- config-file-brocade_fastiron.txt
+- discovery-brocade_fastiron.txt
-- config-file-ruckus_fastiron.txt
+- discovery-ruckus_fastiron.txt
-- config-file-juniper_junos.txt
+- discovery-juniper_junos.txt

 !!! warning
     On older switches, reading a lot of data can cause the CPU to go to 90% or higher!
 This will cause issues if OSPF or EIGRP is running and may cause the script to fail with a timeout.
-If this happens, remove some commands from the config-file and try again.
+If this happens, remove some commands from the discovery file and try again.

 ### Pulling the mac address table